Collective Soul

-The band released Blender in 2000, their fifth and final album with the original starting lineup, as lead guitarist Childress left the band in 2001.
-About two weeks after Childress' departure, Collective Soul released Seven Year Itch, a compilation of their greatest hits between 1994 and 2001.
-Collective Soul established their own label, El Music Group, prior to releasing Youth in 2004.
+The band released Blender in 2000.
+It was the final album with their most well-known lineup as lead guitarist Childress left the band in 2001.
+Overall, the band's first five albums all received RIAA certifications.
+Collective Soul established their own label, El Music Group (which was later renamed to Fuzze-Flex Records), prior to releasing Youth in 2004.
 Original drummer Evans then departed from the band at the end of 2005.
-Collective Soul has since released five more albums: Afterwords (2007), a second self-titled album (2009), See What You Started by Continuing (2015), Blood (2019), and Vibrating (2022).
+Collective Soul released five additional albums between 2005 and 2023: Afterwords (2007), Rabbit (2009), See What You Started by Continuing (2015), Blood (2019), and Vibrating (2022).
+The band then released their first double album in 2024, Here to Eternity.

 History

 Early years

 Before forming Collective Soul, singer Ed Roland studied music composition and guitar at the Berklee College of Music in Boston, Massachusetts.
 Since the mid-1980s, Roland was involved in Atlanta's underground music scene making demos and performing.
 He also worked at Real 2 Reel Studios in Stockbridge, which was owned by Will Turpin's father, Bill Turpin.
 Roland's duties were producing, mixing, and engineering for local Atlanta artists.

 Roland recruited keyboard player and backing vocalist Christopher Dykes, drummer Tony Caporale, and bassist Skip Godwin to play live in clubs and showcase for A&R personnel from various record companies.
-At this time the group was simply known as "Ed-E".
-They played several local shows, played a part in a CBS Movie of the Week, and were guests on the local Atlanta television program Music Peachtree Style (where local Atlanta-based artists were interviewed and profiled).
-That initial version of the "Ed-E" band dissolved in the mid-to-late 1980s due to incompatible musical tastes among other differences.
-Roland then formed the band "Marching Two-Step" which included vocalist Michele Rhea Caplinger, drummer Shane Evans, bassist Godwin (from Roland's previous band), and keyboardist Matt Serletic.
+At this time the group was simply known as Ed-E. They played several local shows, played a part in a CBS Movie of the Week, and were guests on the local Atlanta television program Music Peachtree Style (where local Atlanta-based artists were interviewed and profiled).
+That initial version of the Ed-E band dissolved in the mid-to-late 1980s due to incompatible musical tastes among other differences.
+Roland then formed the band Marching Two-Step which included vocalist Michele Rhea Caplinger, drummer Shane Evans, bassist Godwin (from Roland's previous band), and keyboardist Matt Serletic.
 Although the band didn't release any official material, they played in various clubs and also opened for The Psychedelic Furs at one point.
 They then disbanded after not finding success, and Roland subsequently released an independent solo album entitled Ed-E Roland in 1991.
 Overall, Roland's early attempts to be signed to a recording contract by a label faced rejections.

 Caplinger would become a music industry publicist and also worked with the major label Atlantic Records.
 She was later appointed executive director of the Atlanta Chapter of the Recording Academy in 2000.
 Serletic would go on to become a Grammy Award-winning producer for Matchbox Twenty, Blessid Union of Souls, Edwin McCain, and numerous other artists, and also landed executive positions with record companies.
 Roland continued to remain friends with both individuals, and even worked alongside them in the future.